Reference documentation that never gets outdated

 How to implement it

-Choose your generator.
-Check if existing plugins work for your docs platform.
+Then choose your generator.
+Check whether existing plugins work for your docs platform.
 Rendering OpenAPI in Docusaurus?
 There’s a plugin.
 Sphinx?
-Extension available.
+There’s an extension.
+If you need something more specific, like TypeScript docs in Antora, you’ll need a custom solution.

 Start small

-Start with one configuration file.
-Generate just the reference table.
-Keep the rest manual.
+You don’t need to generate everything on day one.
+Start with one configuration file and generate just the reference table, keeping the rest manual.
 You can still have custom, hand-written guides alongside generated reference sections.
-Prove it works.
-Then expand.
+Prove it works, then expand.

 A common objection